fsvreddit/modmail-remindme/README.md

 You can put additional text in the modmail message that contains the command too, if you want to put a note in about *why* you are setting the reminder.

-If more than one command is found in the message, only the first one will be processed.
+If more than one reminder command is found in the message, only the first one will be processed.

 ## Cancelling reminders